Diocese of Osogbo: History

-According to Fabunmi (1970),it wasn’t until 1843 about three hundred years after Christianity had become extinct in Ile- Ife that the faith resurfaced in Nigeria again.
-Modupe Oduyoye(1969),traced the evangelisation of Yoruba land to Father Francisco Borghero,S.M.A, who landed in Lagos on 17 February 1862 from Quidah in Dahomey.
+According to Fabunmi (1970), it wasn’t until 1843 about three hundred years after Christianity had become extinct in Ile-Ife that the faith resurfaced in Nigeria again.
+Modupe Oduyoye (1969), traced the evangelisation of Yoruba land to Father Francisco Borghero, S.M.A, who landed in Lagos on 17 February 1862 from Quidah in Dahomey.
 It was reported that he met Brazilian Catholics on ground about 1,200 baptized Catholics in Lagos.
-They were emigrants from Brazil and Cuba after the emancipation of slaves in those areas, they were under the pastoralcare of priests from San Thome Island.
+They were emigrants from Brazil and Cuba after the emancipation of slaves in those areas, they were under the pastoral care of priests from San Thome Island.
 While the presence of Catholicism in Nigeria predates Fr Borghero he nevertheless was the one who undertook the active evangelization of the hinterland.

-Patrick’O Neil (1971), claimed that ‘In the year 1884 two priests of the Society of African Missions (SMA),Fathers Jean- Baptiste Chausse and Theodore Holley travelled from Oyo to Ibadan with a view to opening a mission in the town".In 1942 Rome instructed the white fathers to take over part of SMA territory in Lagos which was then the Oyo prefecture excluding Ibadan.
+Patrick’O Neil (1971), claimed that ‘In the year 1884 two priests of the Society of African Missions (SMA), Fathers Jean- Baptiste Chausse and Theodore Holley travelled from Oyo to Ibadan with a view to opening a mission in the town".
+In 1942 Rome instructed the white fathers to take over part of SMA territory in Lagos which was then the Oyo prefecture excluding Ibadan.
 Rev. Fr Capt.
-Owen MCcoy then an army chaplain in Accra Ghana was appointed the superior of the white fathers to take over the new jurisdiction.He was joined on 8 December 1942 By Frs J. Byrne, J. Williams, T. Kane, and D. Smith who arrived from England.Fr Byrne was appointed to Osogbo under Father Mc McCarthy,S.M.A and Father Coffey to Murumba in Ife.
+Owen MCcoy then an army chaplain in Accra Ghana was appointed the superior of the White Fathers to take over the new jurisdiction.
+He was joined on 8 December 1942 By Frs J. Byrne, J. Williams, T. Kane, and D. Smith who arrived from England.Fr Byrne was appointed to Osogbo under Father Mc McCarthy, S.M.A and Father Coffey to Murumba in Ife.